Hello World

 Release the Shift key.

-Add a Note
+Add a note

-Right mouse click anywhere on Spoon canvas.
+Right-click anywhere on the Spoon canvas.

-Transformation Properties
+Transformation properties

 To view the transformation properties: